-Reading the instructions: It is easy to make mistakes in an exam by not reading the questions carefully enough.

-Memory: Depending on the subject, students may need to remember facts, examples, and how to do things (like maths calculations).
-Techniques for revision like summarising, making brief notes or drawing mind-maps often have to be taught.

-Familiarity: Students should be familiar with the form of the exam.
-It is not fair to ask students to write an essay if they have not had practice, or to give them a case study if they have never done one before.

-Keeping to time: Managing the time is a skill that needs to be practised.
+- Reading the instructions: It is easy to make mistakes in an exam by not reading the questions carefully enough. - Memory : depending on the subject, students may need to remember facts; examples; how to do things (like maths calculations).
+Techniques for revision like summarising, making brief notes or mind-maps, often have to be taught. - Familiarity: students should have practise in the form of the exam.
+It is not fair to ask students to write an essay if they have not had practise; or to give them a case study if they have never done one before. - Keeping to time: managing the time is a skill that needs to be practised.
 Students have to work faster in an exam than when they are learning.